Required Coursework

 Medical, dental, and veterinary schools are interested in how well you are able to handle a full and demanding curriculum.
 They will want to see evidence that you can carry a normal full-time course load with science labs, and with a reasonable amount of outside activities to show you have broad interests.

 Students typically enroll in Foundations of Biology I and a second biology course with a lab.
 Students can choose from courses such as Foundations of Biology II, Genetics, Mammalian Physiology, or Microbiology.
 (Some upper level biology electives have required prerequisites).
-Students in the School of Nursing and Health Studies meet this requirement with Human Biology I & II.
+Students in the School of Health meet this requirement with Human Biology I & II. - 2 semesters of General Chemistry with lab

 These are the typical minimum requirements at most medical and dental schools; they are adequate if grades are uniformly strong.
 Individual schools may require additional courses or fewer courses.